On this episode of Dare to Lead

 Listen to the episode

-The Infinite Game by Simon Sinek offers a framework for leading with an infinite mindset.
+The Infinite Game offers a framework for leading with an infinite mindset.
 On one hand, none of us can resist the fleeting thrills of a promotion earned or a tournament won, yet these rewards fade quickly.
-In pursuit of a Just Cause, we will commit to a vision of a future world so appealing that we will build it week after week, month after month, year after year.
+In pursuit of a just cause, we will commit to a vision of a future world so appealing that we will build it week after week, month after month, year after year.
 Although we do not know the exact form this world will take, working toward it gives our work and our life meaning.
 Leaders who embrace an infinite mindset build stronger, more innovative, more inspiring organizations.
 Ultimately, they are the ones who lead us into the future.

 BB: And you know how when you have these experiences in life, and the first thing you do is you make up that you’re the only one, because they’re so weird and just unnameable, but they’re patterns and they don’t happen just once, and then all of a sudden someone gives you language which provides you with a handle for an experience and now you understand it, and you can file things into it, and you can recognize when you’re in it, and you can recognize when you want to be in it and you’re not in it?
 That’s how I feel about The Infinite Game.